DataDog/integrations-extras/pliant/README.md

 `org`
 `id`

 This workflow can use these input variables to trigger/perform any desired infrastructure automation actions, based on the data Datadog triggers the workflow with.
+In this example, we restart a host via SSH if we have a certain input.

 ![Expand][11]